Navigating the Holiday Rush with Young Children

 Play together

 Provide physical activities to burn off the extra energy and excitement.
 Go outside or go to a gym.
-Encouraging physical exercise will help balance the increase of calories and will release endorphins, which increases happiness.
+Encouraging physical exercise will help balance the increase of calories and will release endorphins, which increase happiness.
 Taking the kids outside to play or on a walk can help them calm down and may help with longer car rides and visits to family members.

 Embrace God's peace

-It is easy to be swept up in the pressure of the hustle and bustle.
+It is easy to be swept up by the pressure of the hustle and bustle.
 If parents can maintain balance, families can enjoy the spirit of Christmas more fully.
 In God's strength, we can move from having troubled hearts to resting in God's peace.

 Jesus tells us in John 14:27, "Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid."